Meeting Time: March 02, 2021 at 6:00pm CST

 • Default_avatar

-Amy Peterson over 3 years ago
+Amy Peterson almost 4 years ago

 I think we should support the police and our community by approving the use of body cameras.